Rotation Sensor#

 Constructor#

-Constructors are used to manually create Rotation objects, which are necessary for configuring a Rotation Sensor outside of VEXcode.
+Constructors are used to manually create Rotation objects, such as when configuring a Rotation Sensor outside of VEXcode.

 Rotation#